emdap/LinkPreview/README.md

+# Note
+Needs to be updated, Kijiji data is returned differently than before, and fields aren't being populated.
+Still shows an interactive popup window, but with undefined fields.

 # LinkPreview
 Google Chrome extension to show more details of link being moused over in a floating div that follows the mouse.
 Currently works for Kijiji.ca.